How to Grow a Beautiful Small-Space Garden (Flowers, Ferns, and Herbs)

 Small Space Gardening

 Normally, I plant our hay racks and planters in mid-April, (as I said earlier, we are late this year) after we are 100% sure that the last frost is over.
-Each year we get better at determining the sun requirements for different plants that can be grown in containers.
+Every year, we get better at determining the sun requirements for different plants that can be grown in containers.

-If you also have a small backyard and minimal space for growing flowers, you will enjoy these suggestions on how to grow a beautiful garden in a small space.
+If you also have a small backyard and limited space for growing flowers, you will enjoy these suggestions for growing a beautiful garden in a small space.

 When you are fortunate to have something beautiful to enjoy every day, that’s what you want to do.

-I recently spent one morning enjoying the backyard and taking pictures with my Canon Rebel R10 of how the backyard looks this year.
+I recently spent one morning enjoying the backyard and taking pictures of how the backyard looks this year.

 Let’s Take a Walk Through the Garden – Flowers in Hayracks